DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/week-view.md

 ### WeekView.TimeTableLayoutProps

-Describes properties passed to a component that renders a week view time table layout.
+Describes properties passed to a component that renders a time table's layout.

 Field | Type | Description
 ------|------|------------
-cellsData | Array&lt;Array&lt;[WeekView.CellData](#weekviewcelldata)&gt;&gt; | Specifies a meta data for view cells. tableRef | (ref: ReactInstance) => void | A function that accepts the table's root React element. cellComponent | ComponentType&lt;[WeekView.TimeTableCellProps](#weekviewtimetablecellprops)&gt; | A component that renders a week view time table cell. rowComponent | ComponentType&lt;[WeekView.RowProps](#weekviewrowprops)&gt; | A component that renders a week view time table row.
+cellsData | Array&lt;Array&lt;[WeekView.CellData](#weekviewcelldata)&gt;&gt; | Specifies the cells' meta data.
+tableRef | (ref: ReactInstance) => void | A function that accepts the table's root React element. cellComponent | ComponentType&lt;[WeekView.TimeTableCellProps](#weekviewtimetablecellprops)&gt; | A component that renders a time table's cell. rowComponent | ComponentType&lt;[WeekView.RowProps](#weekviewrowprops)&gt; | A component that renders a time table's row.

 ### WeekView.TimeTableCellProps

-Describes properties passed to a component that renders a week view time scale cell.
+Describes properties passed to a component that renders a time scale's cell.

 Field | Type | Description
 ------|------|------------
-startDate | Date | Specifies a start time boundary for a cell. endDate | Date | Specifies an end time boundary for a cell.
+startDate | Date | Specifies the cell's a start time. endDate | Date | Specifies the cell's end time.

 ### WeekView.AppointmentLayerProps

-Describes properties passed to a component that renders a appointment layer.
+Describes properties passed to a component that renders the appointment layer.

 Field | Type | Description
 ------|------|------------